 Looking For Tomorrow is Darren Cooper's Champaign, Illinois-based outfit Three Hour Tour's return to shelves.
 It's a follow-up to B Side Oblivion (2007).
-Before that there was the singles collection album 1969 (1996).
+Before that, there was the singles collection album, "1969" (released in 1996).
 Darren Cooper is a multi-talented veteran of many pop bands, including the 1980s group Choo Choo Train -- a band featuring Ric Menck and Paul Chastain, who later started the semi-legendary Velvet Crush.
 Chastain contributes to Looking For Tomorrow, which is a true power pop gem.
 Vintage power pop, old school style, done with punch and pride.
 Not to forget powerful melodies strutting with catchiness.

 Velvet Crush is a good reference to pinpoint Three Hour Tour, as is the world of Matthew Sweet.
 Add Bob Mould's pop-muscular Sugar, plus the Posies, Guided By Voices, and Myracle Brah, and we're just about there.
 One could also mention classic 1970's acts like Raspberries, Badfinger and Big Star.
 And, one might also mention 1960's bands like The Who and The Small Faces, just to make sure to draw the full line backwards.
 Darren Cooper has written 9 of the 10 tracks, the last one is a loose and brilliant take on The Who's "Heaven and Hell".
 The other players are: Adam Schmitt (bass, keyboards), drummers John Richardson (Gin Blossoms, and others) and Brad Elvis (of The Romantics, Handcuffs, Elvis Brothers), and the aforementioned Paul Chastain (who's also played with Matthew Sweet).